 Clear Browser Junk and Refresh DNS

 Junk files of the browser are generally responsible for Twitch lag.
 Too many junk files take large portion of your disk space.
 Clear Internet history, browser cache and temporary files.
-Download PC Fresher System Utilities to do this task quickly and securely.

 After clearing the junk data, refresh your DNS.
 Refresh DNS through Command Prompt as shown below: